 The trust has set up a series of residencies for artists at the Alice Boner Institute which is located on the Assi Ghat at Varanasi in India.
 The house is the former home of the Swiss painter, sculptor and art historian who lived in Varanasi intermittently from 1936 to 1978 and is run in collaboration with the Goethe institute in Zurich.

 The residency, which is by invitation only, offers two artists a year the opportunity to spend six weeks at the house.
-Whilst there they will be offered a small studio space and contact with local academic and cultural institutions, galleries and craftspeople.
+Whilst there they are provided with a small studio space and contact with local academic and cultural institutions, galleries and craftspeople.